-New clutches don’t tend to do it though, so instead you skip the smell warning and head straight to the slip.
-This is when the clutch plate is so worn that it simply can’t grab the flywheel anymore, so it just slips and fruitlessly tries to put power to the gearbox.
+New clutches don’t tend to give off bad smells, but can still slip.
+Why does a clutch slip?
+It happens because the clutch plate is so worn that it simply can’t grab the flywheel anymore, so it just slips and fruitlessly tries to put power to the gearbox.

 You’ll know if your clutch is slipping because it simply won’t drive, or it will, but very slowly and at about 5,000rpm.

 So what about the repair?
-Why does it cost so much?
-Well, the clutch lives in the bellhousing, which is the space between your engine and gearbox.
-So to change the clutch, you have to separate the two, but as you know, there’s a lot of car around both of them.
+Why does a new clutch cost so much?
+It's largely because of where the clutch is located, which is in the bellhousing - the space between your engine and gearbox.
+So to change the clutch, you have to separate the two, which is a fairly big job.

-If you drive a rear-wheel drive car you’ll be pleased to hear that your mechanic has the easy clutch.
-It still takes a lot of time, but because the engine and gearbox run longitudinally, it’s just a case of jacking the car up, removing the propshaft, unbolting the gearbox, yank out the old clutch, chuck in a new one and then screw it all back together.
+If you drive a rear-wheel-drive car you’ll be pleased to hear that your mechanic has an easier job.
+It still takes a lot of time, but because the engine and gearbox run longitudinally, it’s just a case of jacking the car up, removing the propshaft, unbolting the gearbox, yanking out the old clutch, fitting a new one and then screwing it all back together.
 Simple.
 Still a good day’s labour, but simple.